NOTE: Most of the content of Issue 2003 No. 2 is the 2003 Student Essay contest winners. These are online at the link!

 bike advocacy, bicycle tour, bicycle safety

-IBF NEWS
+IBF / IBIKE NEWS

 A non-governmental, nonprofit organization promoting bicycle transport, economic development, international understanding and safety education.